Marc-Édouard Vlasic

-Marc-Édouard Vlasic (Vlašić; born March 30, 1987) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+Marc-Édouard Vlasic (Vlašić; born March 30, 1987) is a Canadian professional ice hockey player who is a defenceman.
 He most recently played for the San Jose Sharks of the National Hockey League (NHL), for whom Vlasic holds the franchise record for most games played by a defenseman and the NHL record for blocked shots.

 Playing career

 Vlasic began playing organized hockey in Montreal at the age of five under his father's coaching.
 As a result of his skills, Vlasic was bumped up to the novice A level at the age of seven and eventually advanced to the midget-AAA Lac St. Louis Lions.
-He then played for the midget-AAA West Island Lions from 2002–03 being drafted to the Quebec City Remparts of the QMJHL.
+He then played for the midget-AAA West Island Lions from 2002 to 2003 being drafted to the Quebec City Remparts of the QMJHL.
 Vlasic was chosen by the Remparts in the fourth round of the 2003 QMJHL draft after his Lac St. Louis Lions coach, Guy Boucher, convinced Patrick Roy to draft him.
 Vlasic played two games with the Lions during the 2003–04 season before being recalled the Remparts on September 16, 2003, for the remainder of the season.

 Although Vlasic was not originally selected to compete in the 2004 CHL Canada/Russia Series, he was chosen to replace an injured Sidney Crosby on the roster.
 At the time of the selection, Vlasic had accumulated two goals and nine assists through 26 games.